quartz-technology/nonx/README.md

 This can be the case when a Proposer decides to use the most profitable block it received and extract more value for itself.

+## Disclaimer

+This project is a personal project and might contain issues resulting in false data being reported.
+Refer to the [License](./LICENSE) for more.
+For now, I recommend not to use any of the resulting data for external projects.
+Please contact one of the maintainer if you've found any issue.

 ## Authors

 Made with ❤️ by 🤖 [0xpanoramix](https://github.com/0xpanoramix/) 🤖